Forest fire threatens Ukraine's Chernobyl nuclear zone

 "Wildfires ... pose a high risk of redistributing radioactivity," according to a paper published in Ecological Monographs, titled 'Fire evolution in the radioactive forests of Ukraine and Belarus: future risks for the population and the environment.'

-Chernobyl's Reactor 4, the epicenter of the 1986 blast, is covered with a concrete casement that the Ukrainian authorities plan to replace by 2016.
+Chernobyl's Reactor 4, the epicentre of the 1986 blast, is covered with a concrete casement that the Ukrainian authorities plan to replace by 2016.

 (Reporting by Natalia Zinets and Alessandra Prentice; Editing by Mark Trevelyan, Larry King)